inovex/elements/packages/elements/src/components/ino-select/readme.md

 ## Additional Hints

 Use the custom `ino-option` component to add options to the select component.
-The `ino-label` attribute sets an optional floating label for this element.
+The `label` attribute sets an optional floating label for this element.

 ### Control flow